UCSBCarpentry/2019-04-11-UCSB-SW-Workshop/_episodes/git-novice/04-changes.md

 @@ -1,2 +1,3 @@
  Cold and dry, but everything is my favorite color
  The two moons may be a problem for Juan
-+But the Mummy will appreciate the lack of humidity
++But the Sarah will appreciate the lack of humidity
 ~~~
 {: .output}